-3. FALLEN WARRIOR
+6. FALLEN WARRIOR

 - a.
 Our Fallen Warrior Program serves as a way to give back to the families and friends of those who made the ultimate sacrifice.
 In this program, our team invites the family of one military member killed in action from the local area to the show.
-Our dedication includes: - (1) Hosting them in the Thunderbirds Family and Friends VIP tent - (2) Dedicating that day's demonstration to them - (3) Our narrator announcing a dedication to their loved one during our demonstration - (4) Holding a small private ceremony at Boss's jet memorializing their loved one
+Our dedication includes: - (1) Hosting them in the Thunderbirds Family and Friends VIP tent - (2) Dedicating that day's demonstration to them - (3) Our narrator announcing a dedication to their loved one during our demonstration - (4) Holding a small private ceremony at Boss's jet memorializing their loved one - b.

-- b.
 This program is an internal Thunderbirds program and will not be publicized nor open to public interaction.
-Our team works with the Air Force Families Forever program. to select a Fallen Warrior for applicable show sites.
+Our team works with the Air Force Families Forever program to select a Fallen Warrior for applicable show sites.
 If you'd like to also nominate a local Fallen Warrior, please send your nominees to Thunderbirds Public Affairs no later than 45 days out from the show.
 The most important criteria when selecting a nominee is the distinction of cause of death.
 The member's passing must have occurred while performing his or her duties either during real world incidents or training accidents.
-This does not include non-duty related accidents, illness, self-inflicted wounds, etc. Here is additional required criteria for the program (exceptions may be made case-by-case): - (1) Families that are within the local area of the show (<50 miles) - (2) Gold Star Family - (3) Aim to select a family that has not yet been honored by our team - c.
-If you plan to make a nomination do not notify or promise the family any VIP treatment until our team makes a selection.
-Once a decision has been made, do not attempt to solicit additional, alternate or independent honorees.
+This does not include non-duty related accidents, illness, self-inflicted wounds, etc. Below are additional requirement criteria for the program (exceptions may be made on a case-by-case):

+IMPORTANT NOTE: We will not have a Fallen Warrior dedication for every show site.
+This depends upon the logistics and once a decision has been made, do not attempt to solicit additional, alternate or independent honorees.
 Due to the sensitivities of this program, it is incredibly important that these families are treated with the utmost care.
-If you plan to nominate a family, provide the Fallen Warrior Nomination Sheet (See Attachment 18) to the Thunderbirds Public Affairs Team, NLT 60 days out from the show.
-Our team will notify your nomination POC of selection/non-selection and provide further guidance on coordination with the family. - d.
-IMPORTANT NOTE: We will not have a Fallen Warrior dedication for every show site.
-This depends upon the logistics and ease of access of the show site, as well as the selection process and coordination with selected families.
-Disqualifying factors for a showsite to host the Fallen Warrior program include: - (1) Beach air shows - (2) Single-day air shows (including flyovers) - (3) Air shows where our jet parking is significantly removed from the crowd line (deployed)
+If you plan to nominate a family, provide the Fallen Warrior Nomination Sheet (See Attachment 16) to the Thunderbirds Public Affairs Team, NLT 60 days out from the show.
+Our team will notify your nomination POC of selection/non-selection and provide further guidance on coordination with the family. ease of access of the show site, as well as the selection process and coordination with selected families.
+Disqualifying factors for a show site to host the Fallen Warrior program include: